ProxioDev/ValioBungee/README.md

 Now you can use maven without installing it using Maven wrapper [github?](https://github.com/takari/maven-wrapper) :)

 RedisBungee is distributed as a [maven](https://maven.apache.org) project.

-To compile it and install it in your local Maven repository: for latest commits you can use this way.
+To compile and installing to in your local Maven repository:

     git clone https://github.com/Limework/RedisBungee.git
     cd RedisBungee
     mvnw clean install
+    mvnw package

 And use it in your pom file.